Vanilagy/rescala-inspector/README.md

 ## Implementation
 The inspector is implemented using a force-based graph layout rendered in an HTML canvas.
 The UI elements are implemented in Svelte.
 The core code can be found in `extension/panel`.

+## Setup & Installation
+Within the cloned repo, run `npm install` to install all of the required dependencies.
+Then, to bundle the code into useable JavaScript, run `npm run watch`.
+The resulting `dist` folder can be directly loaded as an unpacked extension by the Chromium DevTools with developer mode on.